espressif/arduino-esp32/docs/source/guides/docs_contributing.rst

 Support
 *******

-If you need support on the documentation, you can ask a question as a discussion `here <https://github.com/espressif/arduino-esp32/discussions>`_.
+If you need support on the documentation, you can ask a question in the discussion `here <https://github.com/espressif/arduino-esp32/discussions>`_.

 Additional Guidelines
 ---------------------